 Conny Janssen, dance company

-For a complete list of artworks and performance engagements, visit Lisa's online portfolio
+For a complete list of artworks, performance engagements, and related work, download Lisa's resumé or visit her online portfolio

 2019 - 2020